COVID-19 pandemic in the Bicol Region: Timeline

 The Department of Health (DOH) announced the first three cases in the Bicol Region on March 27.
-The cases were that of two male patients (50 and 53 years old) confined at the Bicol Regional Training Hospital in Daraga, Albay and a 48-year-old female from Naga, Camarines Sur.
+The cases were that of two male patients (50 and 53 years old) confined at the Bicol Regional Training and Teaching Hospital in Daraga, Albay and a 48-year-old female from Naga, Camarines Sur.
 From March 28 to April 1, the DOH reported four more cases, totaling seven cases.

 Catanduanes recorded its first case on April 19, that 63-year-old woman from Virac.
 The patient who also had a travel history to Japan was admitted at the Eastern Bicol Medical Center from March 12 to 18.
 The woman arrived in the province on March 7 prior to the imposition of the Luzon enhanced community quarantine.

 The Luzon enhanced community quarantine was partially lifted, downgrading the whole Bicol Region to general community quarantine status starting May 1.
 However, enhanced community quarantine was reimposed on Albay province the following day.

 The first recorded case of Camarines Norte was announced on May 11.
 The case was that of a resident of Labo who first experienced symptoms on April 27 and went to the Camarines Norte Provincial Hospital on May 4 for consultation.
 Three days later the first confirmed case in Sorsogon was announced, that of a seafarer who arrived from Florida in the United States.

 Masbate recorded its first two cases on June 27, that of a man coming from Taguig in Metro Manila, and a 1-year old baby from Naga, Camarines Sur.